Evernight/beancount-plugin-tax-uk/README.md

 # Beancount Plugin Tax UK

-A plugin for [Beancount](https://beancount.github.io/) that generates UK tax reports for capital gains, dividends and other investment income.
+A plugin for [Beancount](https://beancount.github.io/) that generates United Kingdom tax reports for capital gains, dividends and other investment income.

 ## DISCLAIMER